Inventory Costs and Types Explained

 Safety Stock

 Safety stock is also referred to as buffer stock.
-It helps companies cope with unexpected changes in demand or helps retain a certain level of inventory when faced with uncertainty in the sale and production or procurement of materials.
+It helps companies cope with unexpected changes in demand or helps retain a certain level of inventory when faced with uncertainty in the sales and production or procurement of materials.
 Safety stock prevents stock sellouts or unpaid purchase orders, helps meet deadlines, and improves customer experience.

 Anticipation Inventory